runopti/Learning-To-Learn/README.md

 TensorFlow implementation of [Learning to learn by gradient descent by gradient descent](https://arxiv.org/pdf/1606.04474v1.pdf).

 Since the computational graph of the architecture could be huge on MNIST and Cifar10, the current implementation only deals with the task on quadratic functions as described in Section 3.1 in the paper.
-The image below is from the paper: Figure 2 on page 4.
+The image below is from the paper (Figure 2 on page 4).

 ![compgraph](./img/compgraph.png)